-&lt;sup>19An anonymous reviewer points out that the must version in (29b) sounds odd to their ears, while a version with ought substituted for must is appreciably more felicitous.
+&lt;sup>15An anonymous reviewer points out that the must version in (29) sounds odd to their ears, while a version with ought substituted for must is appreciably more felicitous.
 One very plausible source for this judgment is the strong semantics of must, an idea somewhat reminiscent of Lassiter's (2011) analysis of deontic must: the prejacent is the only good-enough explanation for the salient body of evidence.
-Indeed, Linda's being "a bank teller who is active in the feminist movement"
+Indeed, Linda's being "a bank teller who is active in the feminist movement" might well be a good-enough explanation for the facts in the description, while by no means being the only good-enough explanation.
+The alternative set under consideration will matter greatly: any speaker who is restricting attention to the explicitly given alternatives ("bank teller" and "bank teller who is active in the feminist movement") should be happy to consider the conjunctive alternative as the only good-enough explanation.
+But a speaker who also considers "active in the feminist movement" as an alternative, plausibly generated from the conjunctive alternative via deletion (Katzir, 2007), should in fact consider the must statement in (29b) as plain false.
+We suspect that the version with ought (or should) will be far more acceptable to these speakers because the semantics of ought as a weak necessity modal does not have the same exhaustification component as must in our approach, in ways we outline in section 3.1.

-- (29) a.
-Linda must be a bank teller. - b.
+b.
 Linda must be a bank teller and be active in the feminist movement.

 The original conjunction fallacy asked participants to pick the option that was most probable, but this task becomes somewhat odd when the options to choose from are modal statements as in (29).
 The roots of the oddity are unclear.
 In theories where modal operators involve conditions on probabilities, such as ours, this task would require a judgment of the probability of a certain statement about probabilities, which is by no means incoherent, as consistent theories of higher-order probabilistic statements exist (Gaifman, 1988).
-But it is an unusual move, and one where there is no consensus on what the right theory is, so that it is best to avoid this and other complications arising from embeddings of probability and modality (Goldstein & Santorio, 2021).
+But it is an unusual move, and one where there is no consensus on what the right theory is, so that it is best to avoid this and other complications arising from embeddings of probability and modality (Goldstein and Santorio, 2021).